RM9280/Image-Detector/README.md

 This backend was developed as part of a larger application that includes a camera-based frontend and website, enabling real-time image analysis and accessibility-focused feedback.

 Features:
-Image analysis using Google Gemini Vision
+Image analysis using Google Gemini Vision,
-REST API built with Spring Boot
-Accepts raw image bytes from web frontend or camera Text-to-Speech output using Windows PowerShell
+REST API built with Spring Boot, accepts raw image bytes from web frontend or camera, text-to-Speech output using Windows PowerShell.

 Package Structure: